History: First Issued: April 16, 1993. Last Revised: February 18, 2010.

 2. Applicability of the Regulation

-2.1 This Regulation applies to all EPA Employees (defined to include Faculty and Non-Faculty EPA Employees).
+2.1 This Regulation applies to all EHRA Employees (defined to include Faculty and Non-Faculty EHRA Employees).

 2.2 The Regulation also applies to any individual, regardless of employment type or status, involved in federally funded research including the design, conduct or reporting of such research.
-A selective sampling of individuals anticipated to be subject to the regulation under this section include State Personnel Act (SPA) employees, students, visiting scientists or scholars, or trainees.
+A selective sampling of individuals anticipated to be subject to the regulation under this section include State Human Resources Act (SHRA) employees, students, visiting scientists or scholars, or trainees.

 3. Responsibility for Compliance